KachiAlex/real-estate-marketplace/ESCROW_PAYMENT_FLOW.md

-# Escrow Payment Flow Documentation
+﻿# Escrow Payment Flow Documentation

 ## Overview

-The Kiki Estate platform implements a comprehensive escrow payment system that ensures secure transactions between property buyers and vendors.
+The Property Ark platform implements a comprehensive escrow payment system that ensures secure transactions between property buyers and vendors.
 The system uses Flutterwave as the payment gateway and includes automated dispute resolution and fund release mechanisms.

 ## Payment Flow Architecture